oamg/leapp-repository/docs/source/configuring-ipu/envars.md

 #### LEAPP_TARGET_PRODUCT_CHANNEL
 The alternative to the --channel leapp option.
 As a parameter accepts a channel acronym.
 E.g. `eus` or `e4s`.
 For more info, see the leapp preupgrade --help.
 In case the beta channel is required, use the `LEAPP_DEVEL_TARGET_PRODUCT_TYPE` envar instead.

+#### LEAPP_OVL_IMG_FS_EXT4
+During the execution of IPUWorkflow the process requires creation of internal disk images for the correct virtualisation of the host storage and creation of OverlayFS (OVL) layer.
+During that time these images are formatted with XFS filesystem by default.
+However for some system setups this could be problematic and could lead sometimes to issues.
+For these uncommon problems it is possible to specify `LEAPP_OVL_IMG_FS_EXT4=1` when running leapp to instruct the use of the EXT4 file system instead.

 ### Development variables
 ```{note}
 To use development variables, the LEAPP_UNSUPPORTED variable has to be set.